 As with any difficult life change or developmental stage, Walfish recommends what she calls "empathetic narration."
 In other words, talk to your kid!

 "Encourage your child to directly express all their powerful feelings to you, including sadness, excitement, fear and anger," she says.
 "Talk things through out loud and tell your child you understand that change is hard for everyone — both kids and grown-ups."

-Be strong, mom: Finally, remember that you must behave in a positive fashion during drop-off time.
-Avoid saying things like "Mommy will miss you, too," and instead try, "We are going to have so much fun when I see you later!" and "You're going to have such a great day -- I can't wait until you tell me about it when I pick you up!"
-Your daughter will pick up on your positive attitude.
+On the other hand, this is not a time to display your own strong emotions.
+You're probably just as distressed about leaving your kid as they are — but you definitely won't get away with dissolving into tears or throwing a hissy fit on the floor.
+As tough as it is, you have to try to hold it together (at least until you're out the door, and then you can go ahead and have a breakdown) and behave in a positive fashion during drop-off time.
+Avoid saying things like, "Mommy will miss you too," and instead try, "We are going to have so much fun when I see you later" and "You're going to have such a great day — I can't wait until you tell me about it when I pick you up."
+Your kid will pick up on your positive attitude.

 Remember, there's no one-size-fits-all when it comes to helping your child navigate separation anxiety.
 (The same goes for all parenting challenges, naturally.)
 You might have to try a few different approaches until you figure out what works for you and your child.